philcryer/fak3r.com/content/post/2015-05-27-howto-build-microservices-infrastructure-with-mantl.md

 +++
-title = "HOWTO build microservices infrastructure with Mantl" Description = "Mantl is a platform for rapidly deploying a global distributed infrastructure" date = "2015-05-27T18:41:06-06:00"
+title = "Build microservices infra with Mantl" Description = "Mantl is a platform for rapidly deploying a global distributed infrastructure" date = "2015-05-27T18:41:06-06:00"
 Categories = ["howto"]